babichmorrowc/website-hugo/content/_index.md

 ---
 title: "Cecina Babich Morrow"
 subtitle: "PhD Student at University of Bristol"
 description: "I am a professional nerd who loves data, graphs, and all creatures great and small.
-I currently study how to make climate-related decisions under deep uncertainty."
+I currently study at the University of Bristol, researching how to make climate-related decisions under deep uncertainty."
 images:
   - img/headers/rainbow.jpg
 image_left: true